 Information about homicides is then filtered again in the newsroom where journalists and editors decide whether or not a particular crime is newsworthy.
 Those that do fit the criteria of newsworthiness will receive coverage while those that do not will fall by the wayside.
 Newspaper reports, therefore, do not accurately reflect either the prevalence or incidence of homicide.

-Hofmeyr and Bridges’ claims therefore cast no doubt on the research showing the majority of women to be murdered by their intimate partners and, by extension, that the majority of white women are murdered by their white male partners.
+Hofmeyr and Bridges’ claims therefore cast no doubt on the research showing the majority of women to be murdered by their intimate partners and, by extension, the majority of white women to be murdered by their white male partners.

 However, Hofmeyr and Bridges’ 55:1 ratio is very telling for another reason and that is for underscoring quite how negligible, unremarkable and mundane both the police and print media consider intimate femicide to be.
 This is the real outrage of this debate: that Hofmeyr and Bridges wish to make light of intimate femicide in favour of racial scare-mongering and that the media treats these deaths as so unworthy of coverage.